 Once upon a time, I had lots of shoes.
 Lots and lots of shoes.
 Dress shoes.
 Business heels.
 Casual shoes.
 Beach shoes.
 Winter boots.
 And so on . . .

-Keen sandals.
+My favorite choice for everyday, warm weather boat shoes were Keens.
 I’ve worn Keen sandals since 2005 for about 95% of what I do.
 Obviously I love them.
 So most of this post is about why they work so well for boat life.

-One of the best features about most Keen models is the toe guard — it really prevents a lot of tripping incidents and toe injuries.
-Admittedly, it’s harder to shake a small pebble or bit of gravel out of the sandals, but overall that’s less of a problem than the toe injuries (and thorns I kicked) with my previous Tevas.
-Because of the toe guard, I was even able to wear them while hiking over a lava field in Hawaii: Keens are the only brand of sandals that the guide company will let you wear; otherwise you have to wear sneakers or hiking boots.
+One of the best features about most Keen models is the toe guard.
+It really prevents a lot of tripping incidents and toe injuries.
+Admittedly, it’s harder to shake a small pebble or bit of gravel out of the sandals.
+But overall that’s less of a problem than the toe injuries (and thorns I kicked) with my previous Tevas.
+Because of the toe guard, I was even able to wear them while hiking over a lava field in Hawaii.
+Keens are the only brand of sandals that the guide company will let you wear.
+Otherwise you have to wear sneakers or hiking boots.

 One thing that I particularly like is what I can “field repairability.”
 If anything in the sandal fails, it tends to be the stiching that holds the woven fabric (almost webbing) to the neoprene lining, and the shoes get loose — but not unwearable.
 A bit of dental floss or sail thread and a needle, and they’re good as new again.

 TIP: If you’re going to be cruising Mexico, take several spare pairs of sandals with you.
-Women’s “recreational” sandals (Tevas, Keens, etc.) are almost impossible to find, and it’s hard to find men’s sandals in sizes over about a US 9.
+Women’s “recreational” sandals (Tevas, Keens, etc.) are almost impossible to find.
+And it’s hard to find men’s sandals in sizes over about a US 9.

 About 2 months ago, I bought a pair of the Whisper model because I didn’t like the colors then available in the Newport H2’s for women.
-I like the Whispers even better — they aren’t as heavy or as clunky looking, and seem to be giving me every bit as much support and toe protection.
+I like the Whispers even better.
+They aren’t as heavy or as clunky looking, and seem to be giving me every bit as much support and toe protection.
 They have the same great non-slip sole as the Newport H2’s, too.
 While the soles are black, they’ve never marked a boat I’ve been on.

 It used to be that you could find Keens online for 25 to 30% less than in stores, but that’s pretty much gone away now — although if you wear an odd size or are willing to live with an unusual color, you may find a pair at 10% off.
 I buy mine from Amazon due to the huge color/size selection: